 2021 Partnership Projects

-DFA and ADS, in partnership with URGO are delivering a 6-part educational webinar series and developing a 'digital decision-making app' to support the soon to be released 2021 Australian guidelines for diabetes-related foot disease.
+DFA and ADS, in partnership with URGO delivered a 6-part educational webinar series and launch the 2021 Australian guidelines for diabetes-related foot disease.
 Developed for the first time in a decade, the new Australian evidence-based DFD guidelines should serve as the new national multidisciplinary best practice standards of care for the provision of DFD care within Australia.
 These implementation initiatives are designed to help busy multi-disciplinary health professionals use guideline-recommended DFD care at any time and place and with the person with DFU right there in front of them.

 why partner with us?